allenlin90/programmingLearning/javascriptLearning/modernReactWithRedux/README.md

     1. We can use `useEffect` hook to cancel it.

 ## useEffect's Cleanup Function
 1. Remember that `useEffect` works as lifecycle methods for components.
 In the current setting, we pass the 2nd argument as an array with element(s).
-Therefore, this `useEffect` will be trigerred when the App initiates and every time the element(s) in the given array is changed.
+Therefore, this `useEffect` will be triggered when the App initiates and every time the element(s) in the given array is changed.
 1. In addition, this `useEffect` function is only allowed to "**execute functions inside**" (as to fire search request and update `state`) or return another function.
 1. Keep in mind that `useEffect` is only allowed to return a "**function**" rather than any other type of value.
 This returned function will be handled by React and be called sometime in the future in certain condition.
-1. This returned function will be trigerred when the `state` is updated again.
+1. This returned function will be triggered when the `state` is updated again.
 Then the `useEffect` will be executed once again.
 The flow is as
     1. App initate and run `useEffect` first time for initial render.
 The returned function from `useEffect` is held and does nothing.
     1. When the user gives any input or change in the search bar, which update the `state` and rerender the component, returned function will be fired.
     1. After the returned function executed, `useEffect` will run and return the function to standby once again (as the feature of server that standing by and listening to request all the time).